 - "I'm so lazy."

-ADHD is not something you can cure or fix.
+ADHD is not a dietary issue.
+It's not something you can cure or fix with "one simple trick".
 It's a neurological disorder that interferes with dopamine receptors in your brain.

 But that's good news!
 It means your years of struggling are not your fault.